NLnetLabs/dnsi/README.md

 * `dnsi query` sends a query to a name server or the system’s default resolver.
-* `dnsi man` displays the man page for any command.
+* `dnsi help` displays the man page for any command.